ehsanlabs/Music_Generation_Using_ML/README.md

-# 🎵 CodeAlpha — Music Generation with AI (Task 3)
+# 🎵 Music Generation with AI (Task 3)

 An AI that composes new music!
 A deep **LSTM network** is trained on the classic **Nottingham folk-tunes MIDI dataset** and then generates brand-new note sequences, saved as playable MIDI files.
-Built for the **CodeAlpha Artificial Intelligence Internship**.
+Built for the **  Artificial Intelligence Internship**.

 ## ✨ Features